marcelgoh/nl-parser/README.md

 Enter a sentence into the prompt and the program will determine if the sentence is recognised by the grammar and print out some of the steps it went through in its computation.
 Example:
 ```
     Enter a sentence:
+    The quick brown fox jumps over the lazy dog.
     [TP]
     [NP VP]
     [NP VP PP]